 - Establish a good relationship with your children and help them communicate in an admirable yet authentic way.
 You will no longer have to struggle to get your children to listen to you or share their feelings.

-It also helps parents understand the discipline word and come up with ways to turn a meltdown into a time for growth and wisdom instillation.
+It also helps parents understand the discipline word and develop ways to turn a meltdown into a time for growth and wisdom instillation.

 By the end of the book, parents will have:

-- Methods of identifying their understanding of the discipline and how to communicate their lessons and expectations to their children.
+- Methods of identifying their understanding of the discipline and communicating their lessons and expectations to their children.

 - Ways of communicating and calmly connecting with their children even when the child is an extreme case.
 This will help them work through the process while setting definitive and consistent boundaries.